cbh34680/WinCse/README.md

 ## Key Features
 - Operate files on S3 as if using Windows file sharing.
-- Adjust the name and number of S3 buckets displayed as network drives.
+- Adjust the name and number of displayed S3 buckets when mounting.
-- Mount in read-only mode.
+- You can mount S3 buckets in read-only mode.

 ## System Requirements
 - Windows 10 or later (recommended)